gymk/Cloud-Computing-Course/README.md

 - The online registration form has to be filled and the certification exam fee needs to be paid.
 More details will be made available when the exam registration form is published.
 If there are any changes, it will be mentioned then.
 - Please check the form for more details on the cities where the exams will be held, the conditions you agree to when you fill the form etc.

-## 4.1.
+### 1.4.1.
 CRITERIA TO GET A CERTIFICATE

 - Average assignment score = 25% of average of best 6 assignments out of the total 8 assignments given in the course.
 - Exam score = 75% of the proctored certification exam score out of 100
 - Final score = Average assignment score + Exam score

-## 4.2.
+### 1.4.2.
 ELIGIBILITY FOR A CERTIFICATE

 - __YOU WILL BE ELIGIBLE FOR A CERTIFICATE ONLY IF AVERAGE ASSIGNMENT SCORE >=10/25 AND EXAM SCORE >= 30/75__
 - If one of the 2 criteria is not met, you will not get the certificate even if the Final score >= 40/100.
-- Certificate will have your name, photograph and the score in the final exam with the breakup.It will have the logos of NPTEL and IIT Kharagpur.
-It will be e-verifiable at nptel.ac.in/noc.
+- Certificate will have your name, photograph and the score in the final exam with the breakup.
+It will have the logos of NPTEL and IIT Kharagpur.
+It will be e-verifiable at [nptel.ac.in/noc](https://nptel.ac.in/noc/).
 - Only the e-certificate will be made available.
 Hard copies are being discontinued from July 2019 semester and will not be dispatched